NeuroFi/NeuroFi/README.md

 ## Security

 Security is our top priority.
-If you discover a security vulnerability, please send an email to security@neurofi.net instead of using the issue tracker.
+If you discover a security vulnerability, please send an email to security@neurofi.world instead of using the issue tracker.

 ## License